rustfoundation/safety-critical-rust-coding-guidelines/src/coding-guidelines/macros.rst

       :id: non_compl_ex_m2XR1ihTbCQS
       :status: draft

       The following is a macro which shows referring to a vector entity using a non-global path.
+Depending on where the macro is used a different `Vec` could be used than is intended.
+If scope where this is used defines a struct `Vec` which is not preset at the macro defintion, the macro user might be intending to use that in the macro.

       .. code-block:: rust